 Rhubarb is a cold hardy, herbaceous perennial vegetable whose root system survives for many years while the above-ground portion dies back each winter and grows anew each spring.

 This tart vegetable is most commonly eaten like fruit, in crisps, muffins, simple syrups, and other sweet dishes.
+I love to use my steam juicer to make rhubarb juice!

 As an Amazon Associate I earn from qualifying purchases.